imnemo/AlgorithmJS/README.md

 To add new algorithm script, please use the code template `lib/algorithm.tpl.js`

 Add your test script to the folder `test`, use `test.` for the prefix when naming your script.
 This is for Node.
 As to testing in browser, just include your test script in `test_in_browser/index.html`.
-You know how to make it work.
+You know how to make it to work.

 Test
 ==